 The Sustainable Development Goals, also known as the Global Goals, are universal goals designed to end poverty, protect the planet, and ensure that everyone can enjoy peace and prosperity by 2030 in each United Nations member state.
 They are centred around six themes: dignity, people, the environment, partnerships, justice, and prosperity.

 These goals go beyond economic development to encourage social development.
-The SDGs aims to promote and tackle other major global issues including climate change, economic inequality, innovation, sustainable consumption, peace, equity, culminating in 17 goals, 169 specific aims, and 232 targets.
+The SDGs aim to promote and tackle other major global issues including climate change, economic inequality, innovation, sustainable consumption, peace, and equity, culminating in 17 goals, 169 specific aims, and 232 targets.